OE-Void/CLT/README.md

 - `clt/clt.py` — module that reads `token.txt`, constructs `char_to_idx` and `idx_to_char`, and defines `encode` and `decode`.
 - `requirements.txt` — project requirements (currently no third-party packages).
 - `.gitignore` — recommended ignores for the repository.
-Note: `token.txt` is currently tracked in this repository; `.gitignore` will prevent new untracked copies from being added but will not untrack files that are already committed.
 - `token.txt` — currently included in the repository (contains the character vocabulary).

 Developer notes